-Nomination of RFK Jr. reflects a broader shakeup in the politics of health
+Nomination of RFK Jr. reflects a broader shake-up in the politics of health

 Why We Wrote This

-In past decades, health agencies could mostly count on bipartisan support.
-The pandemic turned many conservatives against public-health experts – creating the opening that has resulted in Robert F. Kennedy Jr.’s Cabinet nomination.
+In past decades, U.S. health agencies could mostly count on bipartisan support.
+The pandemic turned many conservatives against public health experts – creating the opening that has resulted in Robert F. Kennedy Jr.’s Cabinet nomination.

-On Thursday, he nominated Robert F. Kennedy, Jr., a former Democrat who ran as an independent presidential candidate, as secretary of Health and Human Services.
+On Thursday, he nominated Robert F. Kennedy Jr., a former Democrat who ran as an independent presidential candidate, as secretary of Health and Human Services.
 The president-elect said that Mr. Kennedy, an outspoken critic of the U.S. agriculture, chemical, and pharmaceutical industries, would “end the Chronic Disease epidemic” and “Make America Great and Healthy Again!”

 Mr. Kennedy has promised to ban food additives, remove sodas from food stamp programs, and overhaul nutritional guidelines.
 He rails against the federal health agencies that he would oversee and vows to shrink and radically repurpose them – for example by redirecting research dollars to holistic and alternative cures.